yjthu/obaDIA/README.md

  </section>
 ```

 If all the dependencies of obaDIA have been installed under the Galaxy enviroment, you can run workflow through Galaxy GUI directly.
-Otherwise, scripts for the whole workflow can still be generated, then, run it in any way you're used to.
+Otherwise, scripts for the whole workflow can still be generated, and then run it in any way you're used to.

 ## Parameters

-The parameters and description of obaDIA can be get through the command:
+The parameters and description of obaDIA can be obtained through the command:
 ```Bash
 perl ../bin/oba.pl
 ```